About Me

-One, I’m no better or different than anyone else.
+The primary thing I’d like you to know about me is I’m no better or different than anyone else.
 I, too, have faced troubles in my life, and made poor choices along the way.
 And, all too often (or, maybe not often enough), I’ve prayed the words of King David, of David and Goliath fame, “Oh Lord, have mercy on me.
-Heal me, for I have sinned against You” (Psalm 41:4).
+Heal me, for I have sinned against You.”
+(Psalm 41:4)

 Like every human being alive—or who has ever lived—I’m in desperate need of a Savior.